25 Sept 2009

 Still, they're school stories and it's hardly surprising that this rather idealistic school is assumed to be one of the best sort.
 I found this book extremely moving in places; I last read 'Eustacia' six years previously and had quite forgotten most of it (other than the overall theme).
 Very enjoyable light reading, and all the better for now having a hardback version which contains the full text of the original, rather than the considerably abridged paperback version.

-Not currently in print; the paperback version can often be found in charity shops, and the more recent reprint of the full paperback can usually be found online.
+Not currently in print.
+The abridged Armada paperback version can often be found in charity shops, but the more recent reprint of the full paperback may be hard to find, or expensive.

 Review copyright Sue's Book Reviews, 25th September 2009